mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-evaluation-of-the-donation.md

 [See _Diagram 2_ and _Diagram 3_ in the Toolkit]({{ site.baseurl }}/en/toolkit/diagrams){: .toolkit}

-Go to next step for more concrete examples of how to reasonably estimate fair value.
+See the next section for some concrete examples of how to reasonably estimate fair value.

 {% include next_step_button.html link="2_1_1-donations-of-goods/" %}